-In 1971 he became a professor of violin at the Music University of Vienna, in 1984 he was the head of strings department and in 1992 until 1996 he functioned as headmaster.
-The pupils of his classes became brilliant violinists and musicians of various nations: awardees of grand competitions, violin educationalists, members of famous chamber music ensembles and leading orchestras in Austria, Europe and Asia.
+In 1971, he became a professor of violin at the Vienna Music University.
+He became head of the string department in 1984 and then held the position as rector from 1992 until 1996.
+Over the years, a large number of outstanding violinists and musicians from many nations have emerged from his class: awardees of major competitions, violin teachers, members of famous chamber music ensembles and leading orchestras in Austria, Europe and Asia.

-Besides giving master classes all over the world, he is the president of Fritz Kreisler Competition Vienna, president of the European String Teachers Association Austria and vice president of the World Federation of International Music competitions.
-He also was the founder and for 14 years head of the International Summer Academy of Prague / Vienna / Budapest of the University for Music Vienna.
+Apart from giving master classes all over the world, he is the president of Fritz Kreisler Competition Vienna and was president of the European String Teachers Association Austria and vice president of the World Federation of International Music competitions.
+He also was the founder and for 14 years head, of the Vienna Music Universities International Summer Academy Prague-Vienna-Budapest since 1991.